 What does it taste like?

 Funny enough, to me, it does taste a little like rice.
-There is a very delicate, cabbage-like flavor, making it a great base or side dish.
-Even though there is mild cauliflower taste, a few seasonings and pantry staples make it a very tasty rice substitute that takes on the flavor of whatever you season it with.
+It has a very delicate, cabbage-like flavor, but develops a nutty taste when sautéed, making it a great base or side dish.
+Cauliflower also tends to absorb the flavors it's seasoned with.

 Can I buy it pre-made?

-Yes - you can find packages available frozen but it is also available in shelf stable packs, pre-cooked and in microwaveable pouches.
+Yes - you can find packages available frozen.
+It is also available in shelf stable packs, pre-cooked and in microwaveable pouches.

-However, I find that when freshly riced, it has more flavor and is less soggy than some frozen, store-bought varieties.
-And, preservatives used in some shelf-stable products tend to leave a little aftertaste.
+I find that when freshly riced, it has more flavor and is less soggy than some frozen, store-bought varieties.
+And, preservatives used in some shelf-stable products tend to leave an aftertaste.

 How much cauliflower rice in a head?